wedeserveless/userscript-template/README.md

-# userscript template
+# Userscript template
-A template for creating userscripts with typescript and esbuild
+A template for creating userscripts with typescript and esbuild.
+I use [this safari userscript extension](https://apps.apple.com/us/app/userscripts/id1463298887?mt=12).
+[Learn what a userscript is.](https://en.wikipedia.org/wiki/Userscript)

 # Usage
 - Clone this repository